Chapter 22:

 Niels didn’t interrupt us, and went off to his own tent to sleep.

 “B-but, don’t you think it’s arrogant of me to… to say that I can fix you?”
 I said.
-Technically, that wasn’t what John actually believed in; he’d always made it clear that “God did the fixing,” but it didn’t seem like an important distinction to me.
+Technically, that wasn’t what John had actually believed; he’d always made it clear that “God did the fixing,” but it didn’t seem like an important distinction to me.

 “Is that what you meant?”
 She sounded surprised.
 “I thought it was about God fixing people.
-I mean, when we first met, you said that ‘God forgave me.’
+I mean, when we first met, you said that ‘God had mercy on me.’
 I kind of figured that it was God who would do the fixing too.”

 “N-no, Vivian.
 Sorry; you’re right.
 God does the fixing too.
 Not the church.”